 2. Breastfeeding Resources Online

-If you Google almost any question related to breastfeeding, you are likely to hit upon the holy grail of online breastfeeding resources: KellyMom.com.
+If you Google almost any question about breastfeeding, you are likely to hit upon the holy grail of online breastfeeding resources: KellyMom.com.
 This website is the breastfeeding mom’s best friend.
 KellyMom.com is run by Kelly Bonyata, IBCLC, and provides only evidence-based information on breastfeeding and parenting.
 The Kelly Mom community includes the website and social media pages, including Facebook and Twitter.
 If you are looking for quality information online, I recommend looking to KellyMom.com as your first resource.

 Because nursing moms often do not have time to sit in front of the computer, Breastfeeding Solutions by Nancy Mohrbacher, IBCLC, FILCA is a great smartphone app to consult for common breastfeeding questions.
 You can browse common topics or search through the alphabetical index of issues.